Abstract

 It was found that by using debarked cotton stalk and whole cotton stalk for papermaking, the brightness of the former was almost 10% ISO higher than the latter (Tang et al. 2005).
 The reason for this was thought to be related to the high content of metal ions in the bark.
 During the process of hydrogen peroxide bleaching, an excess of metal ions, especially transition metal ions, could catalyze the decomposition of hydrogen peroxide (H2O2); thereby, the bleaching efficiency of H2O2 was weakened, and the improvement of pulp brightness was hindered.

 Based on this argument, the change in metal ion content after degumming treatment was tested.
 As Table 7 shows, all metal ion contents decreased after the degumming treatment.
 Sodium hydroxide and Na2C2O4 had different efficiencies for the removal of different metal ions.
-For the removal of Ca2+, Mg2+, and Mn2+, Na2C2Owas more effective than NaOH, while for the removal of Fe2+/Fe3+ and Cu2+, NaOH was more effective than Na2C2O4.
+For the removal of Ca2+, Mg2+, and Mn2+, Na2C2O4 was more effective than NaOH, while for the removal of Fe2+/Fe3+ and Cu2+, NaOH was more effective than Na2C2O4.
 For transition metal ions, the removal rate was up to 20%.

 As mentioned above, the metal ions normally exist in cotton stalk in the form of a gel substance of “pectin-metal-pectin” via connections with pectin.
 Under alkaline condition, metal ions could exchange with sodium ions and remove out from the gel of “pectin-metal-pectin”.
-The exchanging rate and removal rate are determined by the stabilization of the precipitate formed by metal ions and -OH or – C2O42-.
+The exchanging rate and removal rate are determined by the stabilization of the precipitate formed by metal ions and -OH– or – C2O42-.
 So, for different metal ions, the removal rate was different.

 Table 7.
 Change in Metal Ions Content after Degumming Treatment (mg/kg)